 700 million monthly active users.
 400 million active daily users.
 95 million photos shared daily.
 Next gen, engaged users.
 Love travel.
 Seek authentic experiences and local insights.

-That in essence is why hoteliers need to be ride the Instagram wagon – it’s a ready audience waiting to be wooed by beautiful visuals and videos of your place and location.
+That, in essence, is why hoteliers need to ride the Instagram wagon – it’s a ready audience waiting to be wooed by beautiful visuals and videos of your place and location.

 You’ll need to download the app.
 If you already have a personal Instagram account, you can create and add one for your property via the settings.